-Fortunately, people professionals don't have to sit on the sidelines watching your workforce become a legion of caffeinedependent night owls.
-Employees with wellness programmes are nearly twice as likely to achieve quality sleep compared to those without (39% vs. 21%). is very or extremely important to their wellbeing.
+Fortunately, people professionals don't have to sit on the sidelines watching your workforce become a legion of caffeine-dependent night owls.
+Employees with wellness programs are nearly twice as likely to achieve quality sleep compared to those without (39% vs. 21%).